cta-wave/Test-Content-Generation/README.md

 ## Validation

 Validation as of today is done manually.
-(NOTE: an improved more automated process may be available later).

 The process of validation includes:

-- The validation should include initial phase checking that required parameters according to the test content description are applied:
+- A initial phase checking that required parameters according to the test content description are applied:
   - Media: https://github.com/nicholas-fr/test-content-validation
   - CMAF and manifests: TODO
-- An API call to the [DASH-IF conformance validator](http://conformance.dashif.org) should be done to check against MPD and CMAF conformance for CTA WAVE test content.
+- An API call to the [DASH-IF conformance validator](http://conformance.dashif.org) is [done](https://github.com/nicholas-fr/test-content-validation) to check against MPD and CMAF conformance for CTA WAVE test content.
+Some conformance [reported issues](https://github.com/cta-wave/Test-Content-Generation/issues/55) remain.
-- The content should be amended with a conformance check output document.
-At this stage it is recommended to use the output for the DASH-IF conformance validator.
+- The content should be amended with a conformance check output document: [TODO](https://github.com/cta-wave/Test-Content/issues/49).